 - The purpose of your law firm

-- What you bringing to the table for your clients
+- What are you bringing to the table for your clients

-- How you achieve outcomes for your clients
+- How do you achieve outcomes for your clients

-One common mistake in drafting a law firm's mission statement is focusing too much on the future of the firm instead of clients.
+One common mistake in drafting a law firm's mission statement is focusing too much on the firm's future instead of clients.
 A mission statement is client-specific.

 As you brainstorm what to include in your mission statement, ask these questions: